MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the **TOP 5 predictions** section.

+For the first image,

+![alt text][image6]

-For the first image, the model was confused, it isn't sure about any one class (all predictions are lower than 50%), and the right label ("No vehicles") didn't even make it to the top 5 predictions.
+the model was confused, it isn't sure about any one class (all predictions are lower than 50%), and the right label ("No vehicles") didn't even make it to the top 5 predictions.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|